brython-dev/brython/www/doc/en/test.md

 > returns all recorded states

 **Brython_Debugger**.`set_trace_limit(Number)`
-> The maximum number of steps executed before the debugger halts, defult 10000
+> The maximum number of steps executed before the debugger halts, default 10000

 **Brython_Debugger**.`set_trace(obj)`
 > object should contain the data you want paced later to the set_trace function